Jenny Thomann-Koller

-Jenny Thomann-Koller (14 September 1866 - 5 February 1949) was a gynecologist, pediatrician, and Head of Internal Medicine at the Schweizerische Pflegerinnenschule mit Spital (Swiss Nursing School with Hospital) in Zurich.
+Jenny Thomann-Koller (14 September 1866 – 5 February 1949) was a Swiss gynecologist and pediatrician.
+She was Head of Internal Medicine at the Schweizerische Pflegerinnenschule mit Spital (Swiss Nursing School with Hospital) in Zürich.
 In her dissertation, Beitrag zur Erblichkeitsstatistik der Geisteskranken im Ct.
 Zürich.
 Vergleichung derselben mit der erblichen Belastung gesunder Menschen u. dergl.
-(Contribution to the Statistics of Heritability of Mentally Ill People in the Canton of Zurich.
+(Contribution to the Statistics of Heritability of Mentally Ill People in the Canton of Zürich.
 Comparing these with the Hereditary Burden among Healthy People), published in 1895, she introduced a control group which challenged the then-popular theory of degeneration and eugenics.

 Life

-Jenny Koller was born in Zurich (Switzerland) on September 14, 1866.
+Jenny Koller was born in Zürich, Switzerland on 14 September 1866.
 She was the second child of Konrad Adolf Koller, a horsehair manufacturer and businessman, and Katharina Huber.

-As a gifted student, her ambition was to become a teacher.
-Her forward-looking mother, however, suggested she study medicine and took her to see Dr. Marie Heim-Vögtlin, the very first Swiss female physician.
+As a gifted student, her ambition was to become a school teacher.
+Her forward-looking mother, however, suggested she study medicine.
+Her mother introduced Koller to Dr. Marie Heim-Vögtlin, the very first female physician in Switzerland.
 Dr. Heim-Vögtlin told Jenny about the difficulties she would face during her medical studies and her time as a physician, but also described the practice of medicine as very meaningful and rewarding.
-Convinced to study medicine, Jenny enrolled in the Lehrerinnenseminar (teacher's college) from 1883-1887 and after passing the Maturitätsexamen (qualifying exam), she began her medical studies at the University of Zurich, which she completed in 1892.
+Convinced to study medicine, Koller enrolled in the Lehrerinnenseminar (teacher's college for women) in 1883–1887 and after passing the Maturitätsexamen (qualifying exam), she began her medical studies at the University of Zurich, which she completed in 1892.

 Koller went on to an approximately seven-month internship at the Charité Hospital in Paris.
 Women in Switzerland were permitted to study medicine, but internships were generally denied to them.
-Once complete, she returned to Zurich where she worked as a substitute Assistenzärztin at the Rheinau Mental Asylum.
+Once complete, she returned to Zürich where she worked as a substitute Assistenzärztin at the Rheinau Mental Asylum.

-In 1893-94, she opened her first private practice of Gynecology and Pediatrics.
+In 1893–1894, she opened her first private practice of Gynecology and Pediatrics.
 She published her dissertation in 1895, in the journal Archiv für Psychiatrie und Nervenkrankheiten.
 In the 1890s, she was associated with Swiss Association for Ethical Culture.
 Her name also appeared in 1902 among the members of the 'Association of Abstinent Physicians (Temperance Movement) of the German language areas'.

-In 1901, Koller married Dr. Heinrich Thomann, director of the newly founded Statistical Bureau of the City of Zurich.
+In 1901, Koller married Dr. Heinrich Thomann, director of the newly founded Statistical Bureau of the City of Zürich.
 They had three children: Heinrich, Jenny, and Felix.
 She continued her private medical practice and in addition, she began her long association with the Pflegerinnenschule mit Frauenspital in 1901.
 She had been a member of the planning committee since 1899 and was therefore closely associated with this pioneering undertaking.
 She would keep her position as departmental head physician for internal medicine until 1919.

-In 1923, Heinrich Thomann suffered a stroke which affected his speech and cognitive ability; a second stroke in 1925 led to his death.
-Dr. Thomann-Koller continued her large practice on Schanzengasse 29 until 1933 and then on a smaller scale on Lintheschergasse until 1941.
-She spent her last years with her children and grandchildren and finally at the retirement home in Zurich.
+In 1923 her husband suffered a stroke which affected his speech and cognitive ability.
+A second stroke in 1925 led to his death.
+She continued her large practice as Dr. Thomann-Koller on Schanzengasse 29 until 1933 and then on a smaller scale on Lintheschergasse until 1941.
+She spent her last years with her children and grandchildren and finally at the retirement home in Zürich.